 There are several steps required before this research can be readily available to veterinarians to use in the field.
 This is where Associate Professor Macdonald’s research team need your help.
-We would like to see this rapid assay in field trials next year and widely distributed throughout Australia by 2020.
+We would like to see this rapid test in field trials next year, and released for veterinary use by mid-2019.

 It takes funding from all sources – especially from philanthropic individuals who recognise the value of this innovation.

-100% of your donation will go towards Rapid Diagnostic Technology research, and any donations over $2 are tax deductible.
+100% of your donation will go towards Rapid Hendra virus diagnostic technology research, and any donations over $2 are tax deductible.